wkdwilliams/radicalPHP/README.md

 Controller classes contain methods that are the actions.
 To create an action, add the **`Action`** suffix to the method name.

 You can access route parameters (for example the **id** parameter shown in the route examples above) in actions via the `$this->route_params` property.

+## Unit Tests

+Unit tests should be stored in the `tests/` folder.

+This framework uses PHPUnit.
+Please refer to their documentation for how to use the unit testing [here](https://phpunit.de/getting-started/phpunit-8.html).